Obregon Lake (Oviachic)

 Ray Addington with a 10-pound, 7oz Obregon bass

 Ray Addington caught his best fish on Obregon this trip also going 10.7 pounds.
-He has caught 2 bass at Bacarac over 11 pounds.
+He has caught 2 bass at Baccarac over 11 pounds.

 We average from 70 to 150 bass per day on lizards and spinnerbaits.
 I did hook another giant bass that came up and spit out my swim bait and he was in the 10+ range as we saw him on top of the water.

-Dewlyn Bradshaw, his son Derrick and Delwyn's brother in law were there same time and one day they told us they caught 260 bass using lizards ------- they are excellent lizard fishermen and I don't think anyone can beat them in numbers - the're that good!
+Dewlyn Bradshaw, his son Derrick and Delwyn's brother in law were there same time and one day they told us they caught 260 bass using lizards ------- they are excellent lizard fishermen and I don't think anyone can beat them in numbers - they 're that good!

 I believe just like you ------ a 15 pound bass will soon come out of Lake Obregon.